 Speaking of penalties, I do understand that leaving your teammates hanging is a huge no-no, so those punishments are valid.
 But even Starcraft gave you a limited number of times where you can pause the match and your teammates had the option of waiting for you or kicking you out, because life happens sometimes, you know?
 For Wild Rift, you have to be all-in, even if you have a wonky internet connection that forces you to leave the game.
 The next time you try to play again, you’ll have to wait it out to serve your time penalty before you can get into another match.

 Now, with all of my complaints about this game, it might seem like I hated every minute of it.
 On the contrary, I enjoyed myself way too much - so much so that I convinced the husband to create a Riot Games account and start playing with me, because matches are always better when played with friends, right?
 While we both don’t play competitively (I don’t trust myself to compete with others on the Ranked matches just yet), we do play a match or two every day just because it’s too much fun.

 Overall, I think League of Legends: Wild Rift is definitely worth a download even for beginners like me.
 There’s bound to be more updates when it finally gets launched officially, so it’s only going to get better from here, right?
 I had been hesitant about getting into a game with such a long history, but after playing this game for almost a week now, I can finally understand why it’s such a huge thing.
 I’m not going to get into the esports scene any time soon, of course, since that’s just not me, but I can honestly say that Wild Rift is the game that made me break free from my consoles - and absolutely love it.

 Want more?
-Check out our 89 other Wild Rift articles!
+Check out our 108 other League of Legends: Wild Rift articles!